Constance Bennett: Gilbert Roland and John Theron Coulter

+Death

-On July 24, 1965, shortly after filming of Madame X was completed, Bennett collapsed and died from a cerebral hemorrhage at the age of 60.
-In recognition of her military contributions, and as the wife of John Theron Coulter, who had achieved the rank of brigadier general, she was buried in Arlington National Cemetery.
+Bennett died on July 24, 1965, aged 60.
+As the wife of John Theron Coulter, who had achieved the rank of brigadier general, she was buried in Arlington National Cemetery.
 Coulter died in 1995 and was buried with her.

 Legacy

 Bennett has a motion pictures star on the Hollywood Walk of Fame for her contributions to the film industry.
 Her star is located at 6250 Hollywood Boulevard, a short distance from the star of her sister, Joan.